Main Content

 Customize VTOL UAV Control System

+After modifying the VTOL UAV plant dynamics, you must also update the control system to accommodate the modified VTOL UAV configuration.
 To customize the autopilot control system, first examine the layout of the controller in the Autopilot subsystem.

-blockpath = Simulink.BlockPath(["VTOLTiltrotor/Autopilot/Controller", "VTOLAutopilotController/Low level controller"]);
+blockpath = Simulink.BlockPath(["VTOLTiltrotor/Autopilot/Controller","VTOLAutopilotController/Low level controller"]);

 Control Scheduling